SRabah07/Eval_K8S/README.md

 I provide two bash shell script to help deploying this API:

 - `delete.sh` will delete the namespace `my-evaluation-namespace` and all related resources.
 You can use this script to cleanup you environment for example
 - `start.sh` this script will create all needed resources: namespace, config map, secret map, deployment, service and ingress.
 Once all resource up (right now I am just using a simple sleep), I test the three main endpoints.
+If you are using Minikube, please run this `./start.sh minikube` it will enable Ingress and show the Minikube ip address.